 When you want to protect your Microsoft Excel 2016 document from prying eyes, a password is probably the best way to do it.
 But what if you need to edit or read the content on a password protected Excel document and you don't know what the password is?
 The best way to do this would be to remove the password.
-This article will guide you through the process of unprotecting Excel sheet without password 2016.
+This article will guide you through the process of unprotecting Excel 2016 without password 2016.

 Part 1.
 Excel Password Types You Need to Know